Stowe has always been a favorite of mine. Skiing Stowe’s Front Four – well there

 Stowe’s brand new base village has transformed the Spruce Peak side with high

-speed lifts, a Spruce Camp Base Lodge, and outdoor fireplaces.
+speed lifts, a Spruce Camp Base Lodge, with ice rink and outdoor fireplaces.
 The anchor Stowe

 Mountain Lodge and Spa is in a league unparalleled in the East, into the Deer Valley/Beaver Creek caliber.